aerleon/aerleon/docs/aclcheck.md

 from aerleon.lib import naming

 # Define the policy as a Python dictionary
-# This structure mirrors the YAML policy file format.
+# This structure is the YAML policy file format - you could use yaml.safe_load to convert from YAML.
 example_policy = {
-    "filename": "my_api_policy_check", # Used for context, not for file output in AclCheck "filters": [
+    "filename": "my_api_policy_check",
+    "filters": [
         {
             "header": {
                 "targets": {
-                    "cisco": "test-filter" # Target is needed for policy parsing },
+                    "cisco": "test-filter"
+                },
                 "kvs": {
                     "comment": "Sample filter for AclCheck API demo"